By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Some kids are looking forward to seeing their parents freshly released from prison; some are scared for the same reason.

 It’s the drugs, right?
-We have been fighting the war on drugs so long our battle flag is torn and covered in blood.
+We have been fighting the war on drugs so long, our battle flag is torn and covered in blood.
 More children and younger ones are trying drugs.
-Some are doing the drugs with their parents; others are stealing their parent’s drugs.
+Some are doing drugs with their parents; others are stealing their parent’s drugs.

 And it’s not just the same old drugs, six new drugs, maybe more, have arrived on the streets of America in the last couple of years.
 Some of these drugs aren’t illegal yet.
 Most don’t show on the hospital screening tests.
 And the kids who tell me they are using drugs – they keep getting younger and younger.